KleinJonasUVT/KleinJonasUVT/README.md

 ### 👋 Hi, I'm Jonas

 I'm currently working on practical applications of AI and LLMs, especially in education and NLP research.
-My work spans both academic research and hands-on development — and I'm always looking for ways to make AI useful, fair, and a little bit magical ✨

 ---